 The Investigation Division is led by Commander Andrew Leibbrand.
 Each Detective assigned to the Division receives specialized training in interview and interrogation techniques, evidence collection, criminal procedure, search and seizure requirements and rules of evidence.

-You can contact Detective McDaniel via email, or by calling the Police Department at 719-687-9262.
+You can contact Detective Everhart via email, or by calling the Police Department at 719-687-9262.